open-telemetry/opentelemetry-java-examples/javaagent-declarative-configuration/README.md

 This configuration:

-- Replaces the legacy `otel.instrumentation.common.peer-service-mapping` property
+- Replaces the `otel.instrumentation.common.peer-service-mapping` system property
 - Adds a `peer.service` attribute to client spans whose peer address (`server.address`) matches a configured `peer`.
   The port is optional — omitting it matches any port.
 - In this example, the `/api/remote` endpoint calls back into the application over `localhost`, so its client span is